AdobeDocs/target-developers/src/pages/implement/client-side/atjs/target-atjs-versions.md

 * Fixed an issue that prevented Recommendations offers from displaying on websites for a few customers.
 Customers could see the offer content in the delivery API call but the offer was not applied on the website.
 (TNT-32680)
 * Fixed an issue that caused click-tracking across multiple experiences to not work as expected.
 (TNT-32644)
 * Fixed an issue that prevented at.js from applying the second metric after the rendering of the first metric fails.
 (TNT-32628)
-* Fixed an issue when passing `mboxThirdPartyId` using the `targetPageParams` function that caused the request payload to not be present in either the query parameters or in the request payload.
+* Fixed an issue when passing `mbox3rdPartyId` using the `targetPageParams` function that caused the request payload to not be present in either the query parameters or in the request payload.
 (TNT-32613)
 * Fixed an issue that caused display and click notification responses to be blocked in Chromium-based browsers (including Google Chrome).
 (TNT-32290)

 ## at.js version 2.1.0 (June 3, 2019)